BIGJRA/BIGJRA.github.io/src/_raw/deso/main_ep_02.md

 To continue the story, talk to Aderyn near her gym.

-That's all we can do in Celeste City at the moment, so head back to the Ranger Guild to collect some rewards for the quests we did.
+That's all we can do in Celeste City at the moment, so head back to the Rangers Guild to collect some rewards for the quests we did.
 For finding Trubbish we get $600 and *1 Credit*, and for recruiting Floyd we can get a *Soothe Bell* and *3 Credits*.
 Enter the house south of the Pokemon Center to get your reward for finding Jarrad, a *Water Stone*.

 ## Weeping Hill